glesage/ReliaPrompt/README.md

 4. **Configure API Keys:**
    - Go to Configuration page
-   - Add your OpenAI, Bedrock, and/or Grok API keys
+   - Add your OpenAI, Bedrock, and/or Deepseek API keys
    - At least one provider must be configured to run tests

 ## Usage